frootlab/deet/docs/glossary.rst

         *Row like* data comprises different data formats, which are used to represent table records.
-This includes tuples, mappings and instances of the :class:`Record class <pandb.core.table.Record>`.
+This includes tuples, mappings and instances of the :class:`Record class <deet.core.table.Record>`.
 The :class:`Table
-        class <pandb.core.table.Table>` accepts these data types for appending rows by :meth:`~pandb.core.table.Table.insert` and for retrieving rows by :meth:`~pandb.core.table.Table.select`.
+        class <deet.core.table.Table>` accepts these data types for appending rows by :meth:`~deet.core.table.Table.insert` and for retrieving rows by :meth:`~deet.core.table.Table.select`.

     Cursor Mode

         The *cursor mode* defines the *scrolling type* and the *operation mode* of a cursor.
-Internally the respective parameters of the :class:`Cursor class <pandb.core.table.Cursor>` are identified by binary flags.
+Internally the respective parameters of the :class:`Cursor class <deet.core.table.Cursor>` are identified by binary flags.
 The public interface uses a string representation, given by the space separated names of the scrolling type and the the operation mode.
         Supported scrolling types are: